Yash Chopra is the doyen of Bollywood romance.

 13. Tu Mere Saamne (Darr)

-Swiss Alps, Shah Rukh Khan with his unbridled energy, Juhi Chawla in her chiffons, Lata Mangeshkar and Udit Narayan behind the mic – you just have the crescendo of Bollywood romance.
+Swiss Alps, Shah Rukh Khan with his unbridled energy, Juhi Chawla in her off-shoulders and chiffons, Lata Mangeshkar and Udit Narayan behind the mic – you just have the crescendo of Bollywood romance.
 Tu Mere Saamne for that matter is one of Yash Chopra and Shiv-Hari duo’s biggest hits.
 Didn’t we catch Ranveer Singh reprise it in recent past?
 Such is the legacy.

 12. Do Pal (Veer – Zaara)